 1. Does the language school have a track record for delivering excellence?

 New language schools are popping up all the time in Japan.
 It’s now easier than ever to set up a slick-looking website with catchy slogans and attractive images but don’t be fooled by any of this.
 I can’t stress enough how important it is to research how long aschool has been opening and checking its record of success.
 Language schools don’t come cheap but you should certainly be getting your money’s worth in your education.
 A school with a long-standing history will have the experience to understand the challenges international students face and will be able to support you to achieve your learning goals.

 2. Is the language school financially stable?

 Recently, Japan has been seeing a sudden increase in language schools popping up around the country.
-There have been reports that a number of these schools have actually been fronts for importing cheap labour.
+There have been reports that a number of these schools have actually been fronts for importing cheap labor.
 I cannot stress enough the importance of asking critical questions about an organization’s financial stability before investing a large portion of your money to them.

 If a school refuses to be open about its financial state, then you should take that as a warning sign.
 Don’t risk investing in a school that could be about to go out of business if they aren’t transparent about how well their business is performing.

 3. Does the language school offer courses with unusually low tuition fees?